BreedsWellness

 Visit Website

-Clinomics USA Inc., launched the Dognomics Dog DNA Test in June 2022, and based on the parent company’s strong scientific reputation, we anticipate that this at-home kit will become one of the leading dog DNA tests in the U.S. market.
-Looking at 200,000 genetic markers, this test screens for 237 health conditions, more than any other test, and 130 breeds.
+Clinomics USA Inc. launched the Dognomics Dog DNA Test in June 2022, and based on the parent company’s strong scientific reputation, we anticipate that this at-home kit will become one of the leading dog DNA tests in the U.S. market.
+Looking at 200,000 genetic health markers, this test screens for 237 health conditions, more than any other test, and 130 breeds.

 The Dognomics test was developed by the South Korean company Clinomics Inc., which developed and sells human DNA tests in Asia.
 All testing will be conducted in their laboratory in San Diego, CA.